bwhmather/bdc-js/README.md

 `h` takes a tag name, an object containing attributes to set on the html element, and any number of child nodes as variadic arguments

+## Contributing

+BDC development is hosted on github at https://github.com/bwhmather/bdc-js.

 ## License